iGoldye/encore_trucking/README.md

 Support for specific framework integrations is not provided.
 If you need general support, or have found a bug, feel free to open an issue or submit a pull request.

-## Known Bugs

-- Sometimes the yellow blips aren't correctly cleared from the map.

 ## License

 encore_trucking is licensed under the MIT license.
 See [README.md](README.md) for more details.